Though fully in effect by the year 2020, major sweeping changes are underway within the enterprise mobility industry (see milestones guides).

 - Retraining of all employees that utilize your handhelds in any capacity is likely, though to what extent is varied considering each employee’s usages of/purposes for devices.

-If there is one thing, in all of this to keep in mind, updating your hardware and apps to be Android compatible will prove to make your current workforce more productive, and the innovations of both mobility and software you integrate will hopefully be positive changes to your workflow processes.
-After all, if I could quote Andy Dusfrene “Hope is a good thing, maybe the best of things, and no good thing ever really dies”
+If there is one thing in all of this to keep in mind, updating your hardware and apps to be Android compatible will prove to make your current workforce more productive… and the innovations of both mobility and software you integrate will hopefully make for positive changes to your workflow processes.
+After all, quoting Andy Dusfrene from the famous book and movie The Shawshank Redemption “Hope is a good thing, maybe the best of things, and no good thing ever really dies”

-As for that “death” part, well, I guess sort of in the tech world.
+As for that “dying” part in the quote, well, I guess it sort of makes sense in the tech world.
+In the end, tech is only as good as the users that operate it.
 In this case, Android is an operating system that isn’t going anywhere, which after your OS migration and any device upgrades should be music to your ears.

 …and here’s a webinar on our YouTube page, provided by VDC Research: